-Your abode needs necessary repairs which are the duties of your landlord.
-In case that this need is not met by your landlord, then you have the right to sue the person for not keeping his responsibilities.
-When he isn't fulfilling his duties as part of your leasing benefits, you can consult a lawyer to make necessary actions for your concerns.
+Your rental property needs necessary repairs which are the duties of your landlord.
+In case that this need is not being met by your landlord, then you have the right to sue the person for not upholding his or her responsibilities.
 A knowledgeable lawyer may offer the best help for this case.

 Promises have not been fulfilled:

-Some landlords tend to make promises to encourage applicants to pursue their plan of renting the property.
+Some landlords tend to make promises to encourage and induce applicants to rent their property.
 They make certain promises concerning your safety, physical needs and many more only to convince you of renting the space.
-Once these promises were not fulfilled during your stay in the property, you can sue your landlord for it.
+If these promises are not fulfilled during your stay in the property, you may be able to sue your landlord for it.

-Situations like these give you the signal when to hire for a landlord-tenant lawyer for help.
+Situations like these indicate that it's time to hire a landlord-tenant lawyer for help.
 Take note of them because you may encounter any of these circumstances as a tenant.
-If you need credible legal from a landlord-tenant lawyer, we are a great choice.
+If you need credible legal assistance from a landlord-tenant lawyer, we are a great choice.